-Texas State University is proud to announce the twenty-seventh annual Hill Country Jazz Festival.
-The festival will be held on Saturday, February 4, 2017, on the beautiful Texas State University campus.
+Texas State University is proud to announce the 32nd annual Hill Country Jazz Festival.
+The festival will be held on Saturday, February 8, 2020, on the beautiful Texas State University campus.
 In addition to our excellent facilities, our outstanding adjudicators, clinicians, and performers promise to make this a memorable experience.
 As a non-competitive event, The Hill Country Jazz Festival does not select winners but does recognize exemplary big bands, combos, and individual instrumentalists with “Outstanding Performance Awards.”

-Bands will perform throughout the day on Saturday, February 4.
-Around 5 p.m., Conrad Herwig will present an hour-long clinic.
-Immediately following the clinic, Conrad Herwig will perform with the Texas State University Jazz Ensemble will take the stage with Mr. McNeely as guest soloist.
+Bands will perform throughout the day on Saturday, February 8.
+At 5 p.m., there will be an hour-long clinic presented by Jim McNeely.
+Immediately following the clinic, the Texas State University Jazz Ensemble will take the stage with Mr. McNeely as guest soloist.

-Jazz ensembles wishing to participate in the Hill Country Jazz Festival should complete the above application and return it by mail with the non-refundable $185 by January 17, 2017.
+Jazz ensembles wishing to participate in the Hill Country Jazz Festival should complete the enclosed application and return it by mail with the non-refundable $200 by January 15.